Gunjan-D/RecommendAI/DEPLOYMENT_GUIDE.md

 2. Create a free account
 3. Go to: **https://www.themoviedb.org/settings/api**
 4. Request an API key (choose "Developer" option)
-5. Copy your API key (it looks like: `1234abcd5678efgh9012ijkl3456mnop`)
+5. Copy your API key (it looks like: `1234abcd5678efgh9012ijk....`)

 ### Configure API Key:
-You already created `.env.local` file.
+I already have created `.env.local` file.
 Now edit it:

 1. Open `.env.local` in VS Code
 2. Replace `your_api_key_here` with your actual TMDB API key: